jjjawad/ai-accounting-cfo/buildlog.md

   * Added the core `files` metadata table to support uploaded documents (bank statements, invoices, receipts, PDCs, other).
 This will back the upload endpoints and future links from bank transactions, invoices, and other entities in later steps.

-### STEP 8.4 ó Implement Vendor, Category & VAT Code Tables ó Completed
+### STEP 8.4 ÔøΩ Implement Vendor, Category & VAT Code Tables ÔøΩ Completed

 * Date: December 5, 2025
 * Files CREATED: